DistroHopper39B/NTATV/Docs/Guide.md

 By default, the NVIDIA card will steal 64MB of your system RAM for itself through something known as "TurboCache".
 Unless you really need 128MB of VRAM, I'd recommend disabling this due to the extremely low system RAM in the Apple TV.
 See [this ancient forum post](https://www.techsupportforum.com/threads/how-to-disable-turbocache.204963/?u=286878&sortby=newest) for instructions on how to do that.

+*Note: a small percentage of Apple TVs actually have 128MB VRAM on board from the factory!
+If you have an Apple TV with that much VRAM, consider yourself lucky.
+TurboCache doesn't seem to be enabled on those units, so disabling it won't do anything.*

 Thank you Guido Lehwalder ([@guidol70@mastodon.online](https://mastodon.online/@guidol70/114043812917235617)) for getting this driver working!

 ### IR Remote